 Enjoy Vibrant Little India

 From stalls selling fresh flower garlands, to Tekka Market with its delicious curried scents of roti and pratha, to the beautiful pastel-coloured Sri Veeramakaliamman Temple, and sari shops galore, this is the most colourful of Singapore’s multicultural neighbourhoods.
 One of my favourite spots was the House of Tan Teng Niah, with its vibrant walls and shutters.
-Book a tour of Little India in Singapore here.
+Visiting Little India is definitely one of my top things to do in Singapore, and if you fancy a bit of background, you could book a tour of Little India in Singapore here.

 Shop And Eat In Chinatown

 With red lanterns strung across the streets, stores selling chopsticks and beautiful teapots, and plenty of dim sum too, Chinatown is one of the top places to go in Singapore.
 If you’re looking for gifts, there are lots of stores selling very reasonable items.
 The area’s focal point is Buddha Tooth Relic Temple – a stunning piece of architecture which sits in the main square.
 Book a tour of Chinatown in Singapore here.